 The Scientific Reason Spouses Cheat On Business Trips

-Plenty of cheating spouses are satisfied with their relationship, and do not commit infidelity with the intent of destroying their marriages or their spouses.
-Still, they cheat.
+Plenty of cheating spouses are satisfied with their relationship, yet still, they cheat.
 And these individuals more often than not do so on a business trip.
-Part of the reason for the venue is that they believe that what their spouses don’t know will not hurt them.
-But a growing body of research shows that there are other signs of a cheating spouse than one with the opportunity or ability to get away with it, though that’s a requirement.
+Part of the reason for the venue is that they believe what their spouses don’t know won’t hurt them.
+But a growing body of research shows there are other signs of a cheating spouse than opportunity or the ability to get away with it — though that is a requirement.
 Many husbands and wives cheat while traveling for work because they want a break from themselves.
-It is not about sex, it’s about escapism.
+It is not about sex; it’s about escapism.

 “Going out of town for business allows people to try on a fantasy life,” explains Christine Snyder, a psychotherapist who specializes in treating couples after infidelity.
 “One without quarreling with your spouse about your dirty socks on the floor, coordinating carpools for your kids’ soccer practices, or sitting in your cubicle like most other days of the week.“

 Instead of being the exhausted dad on the couch, you get to be the sexy businessman at the hotel bar — and that guy can get into a lot more trouble.

 More than half of employed Americans get the chance to live this fantasy, traveling for their careers in some capacity.
 This might explain why up to 20% of men and 13% of women admit to cheating in general (data on infidelity always comes with the unavoidable caveat that most people are not completely honest with infidelity researchers).
 Up to 36% of men and 13% of women reported cheating on their partners when they went on business trips, according to data on nearly 100,000 people.